 Use the Drum track to create complex polyrhythms; rhythms of different lengths playing on 24 channels.
 Or use the first 8 channels to trigger drum units on your modular system.
-Use the control tracks of the four sequencers to control filters, envelope stages, or reverb times on your external synths.
+Use the control track to control filters envelope stages, or reverb times on your external synths.